Skip To Content

 SuperEnduro Rock Garden Section

 Now going the correct way round the track, the riders faced a long rock garden with a lot of rocks of different sizes and split into 3 with 2 logs dividing it up.
 We saw a lot of carnage on this section in all SuperEnduro class races throughout the night.
 Billy Bolt was the clearly the fastest rider though this section in the motos, when he got it right.
-For a video of Bolt leading the Prestige riders into the rock garden click here.

 The rock garden was around 40m long in total.